Interviewer

 Kristin Hannah’s Books, In Order

-If you have recently discovered the work of Kristin Hannah following her recent hit The Women, a story of female fighters in the Vietnam War, then you may be excited to learn that she has an extensive back-catalogue of more than twenty books to catch up on.
+If you have recently discovered the work of Kristin Hannah following her recent hit The Women, a story of female nurses in the Vietnam War, then you may be excited to learn that she has an extensive back-catalogue of more than twenty books to catch up on.
 Here they are, in order.

 -